tschob/AudioPlayerManager/README.md

 AudioPlayerManager.sharedInstance.play(url: self.trackUrl)
 ```

-If you want to play multiple items you can pass an array and start position.
-The audio player will replace the current queue with the given array and jump right to the item at the given position.
-The queue allows the user to rewind also to items with a lower index than the start position.
+If you want to play multiple items you can pass an array and start index.
+The audio player will replace the current queue with the given array and jump right to the item at the given index.
+The queue allows the user to rewind also to items with a lower index than the start index.

 ```
 let songs = (MPMediaQuery.songsQuery().items ?? [])
-AudioPlayerManager.sharedInstance.play(mediaItems: songs, startPosition: 5)
+AudioPlayerManager.sharedInstance.play(mediaItems: songs, startIndex: 5)
 ```